The Story So Far…

 Having noticed recurring challenges crop up in pretty much every interview – that echoed Fi’s own experiences as a self-employed woman who’d walked away from a corporate career to go solo – the idea for the She can.
 She did.
 Benefits Platform was born…

-On her 26th birthday, Fi pitches the idea for the Benefits Platform to a VC fund for the first time (the day after the 3rd ever Midweek Mingle FYI).
+On her 26th birthday, Fi pitches the idea for the Benefits Programme to a VC fund for the first time (the day after the 3rd ever Midweek Mingle FYI).
 They said: “great idea but you need to get it off the ground first if we’re to invest!”
 The chicken vs egg scenario with investment begins.

 Fi receives an offer to invest in the Benefits Platform for self-employed womxn but said investor wants 40% of the business so she walks away.
 Tears were shed – we won’t lie – but it made her more determined to find a way to launch it.

 Determined to prove that you don’t have to live in a big city to launch a successful business, after three sold-out London events, we announced our first sponsor, Xero, that allowed later Mingles to take place across the UK.
 We hit Bristol, Manchester and Brighton in Fi’s rusty old Corsa (RIP) and the quarterly roadshows were born.

 Having felt left out when she no longer had an office Christmas party to go to the previous year, Fi launches The Midweek Jingle in London to give female founders the end of year party they deserve!
 The She can.
 She did. version of Twelve Days of Christmas was born too..!